yingfeng23/yingfeng23.github.io/_posts/2023-02-05-hiring-pt1-strategies.md

 But we were wrong - it was difficult to hand off, but it's not because it was special, it's because it wasn't documented.
 Once we wrote down what we were actually doing, within three months we had almost completely offboarded it to our new entry-level team.

+## Opportunistic hires are great

 Finally, I am strong a believer in opportunistic hires.
 I took a management training earlier this year which emphasized a quote from a management book: focus on getting the right people on the bus and the wrong people off the bus first, and _then_ figure out everybody's seats.
 Some of our best hires were opportunistic - one applied to a stale position we'd forgotten to take down, another was a more senior candidate than we were originally intending to hire, and yet another was a former colleague who we knew had great potential despite having absolutely no idea where to place him.
 All three have gone on to do great work and dramatically improve our company's chances of success.

+_It seems simple when I write them down, but these general strategies weren't obvious to me when I started figuring out how to build our teams, so hopefully they'll be useful to you.
+Stay tuned for parts 2 and 3 of this series, where I'll go over basic principles to bring to a hiring process and give an overview of the hiring process that I've found works for me._